DeliciousLines/automatic-process-killer/README.md

 # Automatic process killer for Windows
-This is a simple utility that kills unwanted processes at any time.
+This is a simple utility that automatically kills unwanted processes at any time.

 ## How to use it
 Simply run ``pk.exe``.
 You can access the program through a tray icon.
 By default the program does not run at startup, you can modify this through the tray menu.